About BankAmericard Cash Rewards Card

 But is this card right for you?
 It’s a question you’re probably asking and it’s a question we would love to answer for you.

 In the next few minutes, we’re going to take a look at the card’s current offer, along with its benefits and terms and conditions.
-Then we’ll close with our observations about the Bank of America Cash Rewards card.
-We want you to be able to make a wise choice!
+Then we’ll close with our observations about the BankAmericard Cash Rewards card.
+We want you to be able to make a wise choice.

-12 Months of Interest-Free Freedom
+12 Months of Interest-Free Purchases and Balance Transfers

 So, if the day after you get your card you splurge on, let’s say, that $159 Ninja Coffee Bar that Sofia Vergara has been begging you to try, you won’t have to pay any interest on it for 12 months.

 That 0% APR also applies to any balance transfers made within 60 days.

-If you spend $500 within the first 90 days of owning your card, B of A will deposit (in about 8-12 weeks) $100 into your rewards account.
+If you spend $500 within the first 90 days of owning your card, B of A will deposit (in about 8-12 weeks) $150 into your rewards account.

 The Wonderful World of Cash Back

 Every time you make a gas purchase, you get 3% of the purchase amount deposited into your Cash Rewards piggy bank.
 When you buy groceries, you get 2% back.
 All the other stuff you buy gets you 1% cash back.

 And just to sweeten the pot, you’ll get an extra 10% bonus on your rewards cash if you deposit it into a B of A savings/checking account or a Merrill Lynch Cash Management Account.

-The Cash Rewards program includes a nifty niche for the super rich.
+The Cash Rewards program includes a nifty niche for the super-rich.
 And by super rich, we mean anyone who spends at least $20,000 per month on their card.

 The main draw here is that each level gets a big bonus when their rewards go into a Bank of America or Merrill Lynch Cash Management account.

-So, if you buy that $200,000 Mercedes Benz you’ve been eyeing and deposit your $2,000 reward into your account, you’ll actually receive $3,500.
+So, if you buy that $200,000 Mercedes-Benz you’ve been eyeing and deposit your $2,000 reward into your account, you’ll actually receive $3,500.

-Owning a Bank of America Cash Rewards card entitles you to B of A’s host of consumer-focused security measures, on top of the benefits we listed above.
+Owning a BankAmericard Cash Rewards card entitles you to B of A’s host of consumer-focused security measures, on top of the benefits we listed above.

 You get to use their cool ShopSafe feature, which generates a unique 16-digit account number, expiration date, and security code upon your request.
 You can use this data to make online purchases, meaning you never actually have to give your real credit card data!

-Security chips come standard on your Bank of America Cash Rewards card.
+Security chips come standard on your BankAmericard Cash Rewards card.
 You’ll also get overdraft protection, text alerts and several other helpful features.

-We’ve gathered the most important terms and conditions of the Cash Rewards card, but click here if you want to read the full Bank of America Cash Rewards terms and conditions.
+We’ve gathered the most important terms and conditions of the Cash Rewards card, but click here if you want to read the full BankAmericard Cash Rewards terms and conditions.

-Annual Fee: There’s no annual fee for the Bank of America Cash Rewards card.
+Annual Fee: There’s no annual fee for the BankAmericard Cash Rewards card.

-APR: Your purchase APR will fall somewhere between 12.99% and 22.99% based on your credit score.
+APR: Your purchase APR will fall somewhere between 13.99% and 23.99% based on your credit score.

 Overdraft Protection: If you link your Cash Rewards card to a Bank of America checking or savings account and the account is overdrawn, B of A will automatically advance money from your card to the account for a fee of $12.

 Why This Card Could Work for You

 We like to end our credit card reviews with recommendations and observations.
-And when it comes to the Bank of America Cash Rewards card, we have mixed feelings.
+And when it comes to the BankAmericard Cash Rewards card, we have mixed feelings.

 The card gives you a solid APR and the chance to get cash back at a 10% bonus if you have a Bank of America account.
 You also get tiers of rewards, with 3% on gas purchase topping the charts.